cloudblog004/fantasticfoodies/content/en/posts/2228-easiest-way-to-prepare-homemade-boneless-masala-chickenfestiveseason-kisumu.md

 1. In a wide pot add oil.
 Once hot add the whole spices
 1. Now add onions.
 Cook till golden brown.
 Add ginger garlic paste
 1. Mix well add the greens.
 Cook for 5 mins.
 Add tomatoes.
 1. Add all the spices.
 Add chicken.
 Mix well.
-Add water cover &amp; cook for 1/2 an hr
+Add water cover & cook for 1/2 an hr
 1. Check seasoning as per your taste.
 1. Serve hot with Roti or steamed rice
 1. Ready to serve and ENJOY!